 What Is a Thank You Note?

 The key word is brief.
 We are not talking about the changes in currency prices or the bird call of a painted bunting here.
 If you want to write about your summer activities or about how many litter boxes you have, write a letter instead.

-Joe Bunting wrote a great article about writing letters, which you can read here: What Letter Writing Can Teach Us, but a thank you note is not a full letter.
+Joe Bunting wrote an article about writing letters, which you can read here: What Letter Writing Can Teach Us.
+But a thank-you note is not a full letter.

 Why You Should Send a Thank You Note: